Hemoglobin E Disease

 Hemoglobin (Hb) E is the 3rd most prevalent hemoglobin worldwide (after Hb A and Hb S).
 It occurs primarily in Southeast Asian (> 15% incidence of homozygous disease) populations, although rarely in people of Chinese descent.
-Heterozygotes (Hb AE) are asymptomatic.
+Patients who are heterozygous (Hb AE) are asymptomatic.
 Patients heterozygous for Hb E and beta-thalassemia have a hemolytic disease more severe than hemoglobin S-beta-thalassemia or homozygous Hb E disease and usually have splenomegaly.

-In heterozygotes (Hb AE), a microcytosis is present without anemia, and target cells can be seen on peripheral blood smear.
-In homozygotes, a mild microcytic anemia with prominent target cells exists.
+In patients who are heterozygous (Hb AE), a microcytosis is present without anemia, and target cells can be seen on peripheral blood smear.
+In patients who are homozygous, a mild microcytic anemia with prominent target cells exists.

 Diagnosis of hemoglobin E disorders is by hemoglobin electrophoresis.

 Most patients do not require treatment.
-However, patients with severe disease may benefit from chronic transfusions or splenectomy.
+However, patients with severe disease may benefit from periodic transfusions or splenectomy.